 Hello friends, I hope you all are doing great.
 In today’s tutorial, we will have a look at Introduction to Differential Amplifier.
 It is a type of amplifier which amplify the difference of two input signal.
 There are 2 modes of operation for this amplifier first is a common mode in which both inputs are the same and the second one is a differential mode in which two inputs are different.

-This amplifier configuration is normally used in analogue ICs circuits arrangements.
-In today’s post, we will have a detailed look at its working, circuit and related parameters.
+This amplifier configuration is normally used in analog ICs circuits arrangements.
+In today’s post, we will have a detailed look at its working, circuit, and related parameters.
 So let’s get started with Introduction to Differential Amplifier.

 Introduction to Differential Amplifier